UniAdmissions: Publications

-A series of 65 books have been published by UniAdmissions, to include titles such as: The Ultimate UKCAT Guide: 1250 Practice questions, David Salt & Rohan Agarwal, RAR Medical Services, 2017.
+A series of over 100 books have been published by UniAdmissions, including titles such as: The Ultimate UCAT Collection, Dr Wiraaj Agnihotri & Dr Rohan Agarwal, UniAdmissions, 2024.

-These have received mixed reviews- the BMAT, TSA and LNAT books have been received well with many praising the high quality of questions.
+These have received mixed reviews- the UCAT, TSA, ESAT and LNAT books have been received well with many praising the high quality of questions.
 Contrastingly, there have also been some negative comments e.g. explanations not being clear enough....